BCAM-CFD/SPH-magnetic-particles-in-CUDA/README.md

 2.- In the input file: new_sim 1

+3.- If your simulation includes colloid particles, you must specify in the input file
+	the positions of the colloids at the last timestep of the previous simulation.
+	These can be obtained from the final colloids file.

+4.- You must assign the correct value to the variable t0, corresponding to the last
+	timestep of the previous simulation.
+This is important to ensure the correct angle of the rotating magnetic field.

-3.- Create a file 'input_particles.in' with the following columns:
+5.- From the final micro file, create a file 'input_particles.in' with the following columns:

         --- 2D --